Anchorsify/Anchorsify.github.io/_projects/Suiton.md

 Effects: If used as an Interrupt, you may choose to reduce this technique's Seal Speed by 10 and increase its Chakra cost by 10.
 You can choose to use more than the required amount of gallons of water for this technique, adding 2 points of damage per extra gallon used; all gallons of water used in this technique are removed from the battlefield afterward.
 Used as a normal attack, it does full damage to a single target, and half damage to everyone else within its Area (including you, if you are in it).

-As an Interrupt, it can be used to counter any ranged ninjutsu attack.
+As an Interrupt, it can be used to counter any damage-dealing ranged ninjutsu attack.
 Daikoudan may be used to Interrupt techniques so long as its Speed is equal to or less than theirs.
 The two attacks collide, and their damage is compared.
 For this comparison, treat Katon technqiues as dealing 25% less damage, and Doton as dealing 25% more.
 If the incoming attack does more damage, you are hit by it, but it has its damage reduced by half.
 If Daikoudan's damage is greater, it becomes an attack against the opponent with +5 Accuracy, along with any Accuracy bonuses (but not penalties) of the attack it countered.
 It does an additional (X * 10) damage, where X is the Chakra cost of the move it countered.
 Similarly, if a non-Doton ninjutsu-based defense is used against Daikoudan, and fails to stop it completely, it does full damage (bypassing partial success) and adds (X * 10) damage, with X being the Chakra cost of the failed defense; against Doton defenses, it still does full damage if the defense fails to stop it, but it does not gain damage based upon the Chakra cost of the failed defense.

 #### --( Dai Bakusui Shouha - Great Exploding Water Shockwave )--
 A stronger version of the B-rank Exploding Water Shockwave, the user spits out a truly prodigious amount of water.